ebursztein/sitefab-plugins/site/preparsing/image_resizer/README.md

 Nothing to do, images will just have the right size :)

 ## Changlog

-- v1
+- 29/12/19 Refactored for new plugin system and python 3.
-    - initial version
+- 2017 initial version

 ## Credit

-Plugin by Elie Bursztein.
+Elie Bursztein.